-Apples 1 Red Delicious continues to peak on smaller fruit with higher color but supplies are lower and demand is strong now that the varietals are finished.
-Lower grade fruit remains limited and will remain so.
-Stay ahead on reds as price will continue to climb.
+Apples 1 Red Delicious continues to peak on smaller fruit with higher color but storage supplies are limited and the demand is strong.
+Lower grade fruit remains extremely limited and will remain so now that the varietal volume is gone.
+Expect Red prices to continue to climb.
 Golden Delicious continue to peak on 100-size and larger fruit as well as the Washington extra-fancy grade.
-Stay ahead on lower grade fruit due to light supplies.
+Stay ahead on lower grade fruit due to light supplies and expect a stronger market as well.
 Galas are still peaking on 100/113's but are extremely limited as the season is almost finished.
-Imported Galas are still available on both coasts and are peaking on 80/90/100's.
-Granny-Smiths are peaking on 88's and larger while the smaller sizes are very short.
+Imported Galas are still available on both coasts and continue to peak on 80/90/100's.
+Granny-Smiths are peaking on 88's and the smaller sizes remain very short.
 Most packers continue to sub sizes and grades on orders of smaller Granny's so expect them to remain limited.
+Lower grade Granny's are also short so expect stronger pricing as shippers sub up a grade.
 Fuji's are still high in color and continue to peak on 88's and larger but supplies are disappearing fast.
+D'Anjou pears are still mostly large and peaking on the US#1 grade.

 Asparagus This market is firm.
 Mexico's production has slowed up due to heavy rains in the growing regions.
 Jumbo sizing is almost non-existent.
-Washington production is almost finished.
+Washington production is finished.
 Peruvian product is moderate in supplies.
 Expect this market to be active throughout the week.
 Avocado Avocado crossings remain light from Mexico.
 California harvest is good, and it is becoming the main source of avocados.
 Look higher prices as we move into and through August.
 We will see insufficient volume to meet normal demand through summer.

-Bell Peppers Western
+Bell Peppers Western 🔫

-California's Desert crop is down to their last week of packing green bells, quality remains good.
+California's Desert crop is done on green bells.
 The Bakersfield crop on green bells has started and volumes are increasing.
-Colored bell supplies are dropping for all shippers as they are coming to the end of the desert season.
-Quality is also slipping due to the heat.
-New crop Bakersfield is still 2 to 3 weeks away.
-Eastern 🚧 Both Eastern and Western North Carolina are now working peppers, with some still remaining in Georgia.
-Quality has been good, with more off-grades now starting to show up in the way of Sun Tan and mixed Red Peppers.
-Demand has been steady and the market remains strong.
+Colored bell supplies are dropping for all shippers as they are coming to the end of the desert season and quality is only fair.
+Quality is slipping due to the heat.
+New crop Bakersfield is still 2 weeks away.
+Eastern North Carolina has the bulk of the peppers right now, with some Sun Tan and Mixed Reds still being loaded in Georgia.
+Pepper quality has been good and demand on the off grade and smaller sizes is good.

-Broccoli This market is stable.
+Broccoli This market is steady.
 Temperatures have lowered in the growing areas but overall, the weather has been good.
 Supplies are ample to fill all open and contract business.
-Supplies expect to be better throughout the week with beginning in New Jersey.
-Quality has ranged from fair to good.
-Demand exceeds supply and remains strong.
-Michigan my also start with a few cucumber later in the week or early next week.
+Supplies expect to be better throughout the week with most suppliers as compared to the previous past weeks.
+Salinas and Santa Maria are the two main growing regions for this commodity.

 Carrots California carrot supplies and size is coming back as shippers start the Bakersfield crop.

-Cauliflower This market is softer.
+Cauliflower \longleftrightarrow This market is steady.
 Ideal temperatures have been the cause of increased volumes with most suppliers.
 Twelve count sizing continues to have the best availability.
 Many suppliers are expecting good production numbers throughout the week.
 Production is coming mainly out of Santa Maria and Salinas.